hamvocke/dotfiles/sway/README.md

 ## Display Brightness
 I've set up brightness keys to control your display's brightness via `brightnessctl`.
 Make sure to [install it](https://github.com/Hummer12007/brightnessctl/) if you want to use this functionality.

+## Screencapture
+To capture a screenshot that only includes a part of your screen, I set up a keybinding that triggers `grim` and `slurp`.
+Make sure to install these dependencies if you want to use this feature.